aalekh-ul/social-shell/README.md

 # social-shell
-A binary to chat with your unix shells on IRC.<br>
+A binary to chat with your unix shells on IRC, a binary to utilize IRC software as C2.<br>
 Orignally made by [Aalekh Motani](https://github.com/aalekh-ul).<br>

 **Usage:**<br>